Funding and Awards

 The Edward Y. Morwick Graduate Scholarship in Creative Writing

-The $3,500 Edward Y. Morwick Graduate Scholarship in Creative Writing is usually awarded to an entering graduate student who is registered full-time in the Creative Writing Program.
-This award is meant to encourage and reward a student who has shown developing skill and dedication to the craft of Creative Writing.
-The recipient must exhibit excellence in Creative Writing as evidenced by the portfolio submitted to the Creative Writing admissions committee.
+The $4,500 Edward Y. Morwick Graduate Scholarship in Creative Writing is usually awarded to two entering graduate students who are registered full-time in the Creative Writing Program.
+This award is meant to encourage and reward students who have shown developing skill and dedication to the craft of Creative Writing.
+The recipients must exhibit excellence in Creative Writing as evidenced by the portfolio submitted to the Creative Writing admissions committee.
 No application is necessary.

 Additional Funding Opportunities